hududed/pyControl/README.md

 ### Abstract

 The primary aim is to develop a program to allow the user design the experiment and the run the process independently.
 The program works in following fashion:
-1. Setting laser parameters for patterning
+1. Setting laser parameters for patterning,
-2. Setup surrogate model, initiate moving the XYZ stage
+2. Setup surrogate model, initiate moving the XYZ stage,
-3. Auto adjust z axis of motion controller for each spot.
+3. Auto adjust z axis of motion controller for each spot,
-4. Start patterning.
+4. Start patterning,
-5. Acquiring Raman Data.
+5. Acquiring Raman Data,
-6. Raman Data Analysis and export.
+6. Raman Data Analysis and export,
-7. Update surrogate model, predict new candidates.
+7. Update surrogate model, predict new candidates,
-8. Repeat process 2-7 until all the spots are patterned.
+8. Repeat process 2-7 until all the spots are patterned,
 9. Save the Optimizer model for post-analysis.

 ## Instruments: